MonikaSuchoszek/beyond-the-known/_posts/en/2024-10-05-Gandia_Cullera.markdown

 and cafes, making it the perfect place for an evening stroll.
 Street vendors add to the vibrant atmosphere, selling handmade jewellery, sunglasses, football shirts, and plenty of souvenir trinkets.
 You’ll even find people offering henna tattoos or creating colorful braids for children.
-The promenade is wide, allowing sufficient space for pedestrians, cyclists, and scooters, though shade can be a bit hard to come by.One thing to note: the local council has banned dogs on the beach, so if you're traveling with pets, you'll need to make alternative plans.
+The promenade is wide, allowing sufficient space for pedestrians, cyclists, and scooters, though shade can be a bit hard to come by.
+One thing to note: the local council has banned dogs on the beach, so if you're traveling with pets, you'll need to make alternative plans.

 Platja de Gandia is relatively unknown to international tourists.
 With most visitors being Spanish, English